CHIME-o-Grav: Wideband Timing of Four Millisecond Pulsars from the NANOGrav 15-yr dataset: Results

 We then treated the VLBI corrected excess $\dot{P}_{B}$ term as a $\dot{P}_{B}^{\rm GR}$ estimate and looked at the implied curve in pulsar and companion mass space (Fig.~\ref{fig:J1012_mass_mass}).
 The 1-$\sigma$ region directly overlaps with intersection of the companion mass and pulsar-companion mass ratio curves calculated from measurements reported in \citet{J1012_binary_mass}.

 The measurement of rate of change of the projected semi-major axis ($\dot{x}$) for PSR~\jten\ improved in precision by a factor of three from the NG15 value.
-Using our own measurement uncertainty, the NG15 value is 5 standard deviations from our measurement, but when using the larger NG15 measurement uncertainty, our measurement was within two standard deviations.
+Using our own measurement uncertainty, the NG15 value is 5 standard deviations from our measurement, suggesting the values may be significantly different, but when using the larger NG15 measurement uncertainty, our measurement was within two standard deviations.
+Thus we can treat these measurements as broadly consistent, with the CHIME/NG15 measurement having improved precision due to the longer timing baseline.
 Contributors to the measured value of $\dot{x}$ are summarized below:

 Here $\dot{x}^{\rm GR}$ is contribution due to the emission of gravitational waves, $\dot{x}^{\rm PM}$ is from proper motion of the binary system, $\frac{\text{d}\epsilon_{\rm A}}{\text{d}t}$ is varying aberration due to geodetic precession of the pulsar spin axis, and $\frac{\dot{D}}{D}$ is changing Doppler shift. $\dot{x}^{\dot{m}}$ is from mass loss of the system, $\dot{x}^{\rm SO}$ is from spin-orbit coupling, and $\dot{x}^{\rm planet}$ in cases of a third companion.